-In this season of transition, we’re focusing on the little things that help build a strong foundation for a busy few months:
+In this season, we’re focusing on the little things that help build a strong foundation for a busy few months:

 · Seed selection: Planning for the next season is arguable the most fun part!
 Right now our Chefs and Gardener are working together to select new seeds for the summer garden.
 We are bringing in lots of new plants we’ve never grown before: different varieties of corn, okra, turnips and different types of tomatoes.